josem6590/Power-BI-Global-Superstore/README.md

 ---

+## 🔍 Executive Summary
+Global Superstore achieved a Total Revenue of 12.6M from 25K Orders from 2011 to 2014.

 ## 🔍 Exploratory Data Analysis (EDA)
 Before constructing dashboard visuals, preliminary data exploration was conducted to uncover underlying patterns, distribution anomalies, and operational drivers.